nmmmnu/HM4/commands.md

 Gets [number] keys after [key] from the server.

-if the [number] is under 10, then 10 keys are returned.
+The [number] is clamp between 10 and 1000.

-if the [number] is over 1000, then 1000 keys are returned.
+> This command is not very useful and exists for iterating all keys in the database.
+> Blobs as values are supported, if your client support them.

 ``hgetall [key] [number] [prefix]``

 Gets [number] keys after [key] from the server, but returns only keys that matching the prefix.

-if the [number] is under 10, then 10 keys are returned.
+The [number] is clamp between 10 and 1000.

-if the [number] is over 1000, then 1000 keys are returned.
+> This command is useful.
 > Blobs as values are supported, if your client support them.

 __Example__: